mca91/ITEWR_DC_Course/chapter2.md

 - Compute the $p$-value yourself: $p$-value $=1-F(\tau)$ wherby $\tau$ is the observed test statistic and $F$ is the cummulative distribution function of a $\chi_1^2$ random variable.
 Hint: Use `pchisq()`
 - Build a vector `chi` containing the density of the $\chi_1^2$ distribution at `seq(0,6,0.01)` using `dchisq()`.
 Save `seq(0,6,0.01)` to `X`
 - Draw a simple line plot depicting the density at `seq(0,6,0.01)`.
-Complete the code suggested in Your script.
+Complete the code suggested in `script.R`.

 *** =hint